nyxpho/wsdm2015/README.md

  The program takes 4 arguments:
-   - the location of the input graph, which should be a txt file containing the edges of the graph, one edge per line.
+   - the location of the input graph, which should be a txt file containing the edges, one edge per line.
 The nodes can be separated by a space bar or the tab key.
-   - the number of dense subgraph we want to extract.
+   - the number of dense subgraphs we want to extract.
 The default is 10.
    - the parameter alpha which sets the threshold for the overlapping of subgraphs.
    - a parameter which can be 0,1 or 2 if we want to run NaiveGreedy(0), MinAndRemove(1) or the FastDSLO(2) algorithm.
 The default is MinAndRemove.